 The question of quality is a bit murkier.
 As discussed above, while Invicta promotes itself as a Swiss watchmaker working in the Swiss tradition, not every watch in their stable has Swiss timekeeping.
 That doesn’t necessarily represent a loss in quality.
 In fact, quartz timekeeping is more accurate than traditional Swiss mechanical timekeeping.

-Also, in terms of price range, getting a Swiss-made watch for $300 is a pretty good deal.
+Also, in terms of the price range, getting Swiss-made watches for under $500 is a pretty good deal.
 An Omega or Rolex watch will rarely be found for less than four figures.
-If you’ve been looking to own a Swiss watch, or just a high-quality quartz, but you’ve been afraid of the damage it would do to your wallet, Invicta should quell those fears.
+If you’ve been looking to own a Swiss watch or just high-quality quartz, but you’ve been afraid of the damage it would do to your wallet, Invicta should quell those fears.

 Here is where I throw a little cold water on the conversation.

 It is true that Invicta makes good watches for the price, but if you go to online watch forums where the serious collectors talk, you’ll find that the brand has a lot of critics.
 The most common complaint is that the watches essentially plateau at the $200-$250 range, which means that paying much more than that for an Invicta isn’t getting you any higher quality.